August 01, 2025

 Reduce Stress When Mooring Your Houseboat – Master the Bowline Knot!

-Always check your mooring lines for wear before docking.
+• Inspect your mooring lines for wear before docking.

-Keep spare lines on board for emergencies.
+• Keep spare lines on board in case of emergencies.

 Chris